-To finish off your time in Cortona itself I would suggest a visit to the beautiful Parterre Gardens located on the edge of the city overlooking the valley and out to Lake Trasimeno.
+To complete your time in Cortona, I suggest a visit to the beautiful Parterre Gardens located on the edge of the city overlooking the valley and out to Lake Trasimeno.

 The Parterre Gardens are a delightful parkway lined with trees and greenery.
-It is a lovely place to take a walk and relax.
-If you walk to the end of the parkway, you can see in the distance, Bramasole, the villa brought to fame by Frances Mayes’ book, Under the Tuscan Sun.
+It is a lovely place to walk and relax.
+If you walk to the end of the parkway, in the distance you can see, Bramasole, the villa owned by Frances Mayes, author of Under the Tuscan Sun.
 The movie of the same name was also filmed in Cortona.

-End your time in Cortona with a visit to the Monastery founded in 1211 by St Francis of Assisi and his followers.
+End your visit with a stop at the Monastery founded in 1211 by St Francis of Assisi and his followers.
 It sits nestled in the forest near Cortona.
 You may or may not see any of the monks, but take a look at the small chapel and the cell occupied by St Francis.

-Take in the peace and tranquillity.
+Enjoy the peace and tranquillity.
 Listen to the water in the stream cascade down the mountain.
-Take a walk on the path through the forest.
+Take a walk along the path through the forest.

-If you decide to hire a taxi, you can negotiate a pickup time so that you don’t need to worry about calling when you have finished, and they can take you back to the train station if need be.
+If you decide to hire a taxi, negotiate a pickup time so there will be no need to call when you have finished.
+Then, if it is convenient, the taxi can take you to the train station.

 The Monastery is open from 7.00 am to 7.00 pm.